Volunteer for the Visayans

 Volunteer in a nutrition project in the Philippines and help Volunteer for the Visayans address a critical public health issue.
 Volunteers will work closely with VFV staff...

 Volunteer for the Visayans offers a volunteer coaching position in the Philippine city of Tacloban.
-Basketball by far is the most popular sport in the Philippines, especially...
+During the school year, children who are enrolled in the Volunteer

 Volunteer with youths in conflict with the law in the Philippines and help coach and mentor young male adolescents who are desperate to alter the course of their lives.
 Volunteers...